 The ward has historical ties to coal mining and shipbuilding, which shaped its development.
 Today, it is primarily a residential community with schools and parks serving local families.
 Public transport links connect Cowpen to nearby areas, including Newcastle upon Tyne.
 The ward’s proximity to the coast also makes it a short distance from beaches and coastal walks.

-On average Cowpen has very high deprivation and high crime levels, with around 138 crimes per 1,000 residents per year.
+On average Cowpen has very high deprivation and very high crime levels, with around 139 crimes per 1,000 residents per year.
 Approximately 38.1% of homes in this area are social housing provided by a local council or housing association.
 The average income of residents in Cowpen is £27,836 per year.
 There are 2 schools in Cowpen: 2 primary (2 Outstanding and 0 Good) and 0 secondary (0 Outstanding and 0 Good).

 NE245PZ